UseLessUK/KICS-4.1.2/README.md

 Current Game Mode

-Disembark from the ship; Disembark from teh SRV
+Disembark from the ship; Disembark from the SRV

 Prepare for take off;prepare to take off;prep for departure *[modified to now optionally check for limpets/crew member]*